-- 2. Part B1 (to be evaluated at step 1, step 2 and step 3): - Section a The Extended Synopsis of the scientific proposal. - Section b and c The Principal Investigators.
-The 'funding ID' should be specified for each PI in a separate table using the provided table format. - 3.
-Part B2 (not evaluated by reviewers at step 1, but only at step 2 and step 3): - Section a State of the art and objectives - Section b Methodology - Section c Resources (including project costs)
+Part B1 (to be evaluated at step 1 and step 2):

+- Section a The Extended Synopsis of the scientific proposal.
+References should be present. - Section b and c The Principal Investigator's CV and ten-year track record.
+The 'funding ID' should be specified using the provided table format.

+Part B2 (to be evaluated at step 2 only):

+- Section a State-of-the art and objectives - Section b Methodology.
+References should be present - Section c Resources (including project costs)